kry0sc0pic/svan_simple_control/bridge/README.md

 You can then check the command history at `/history` to verify your commands were received.

+## Integration with Other Systems

+You can easily integrate with any system that supports HTTP requests, including:

+- Web applications
+- Mobile apps
+- IoT devices
+- Custom scripts

 ## Troubleshooting

-- If you see "Unable to register with master node [http://localhost:11311]", it means roscore is not running.
-Start roscore in a separate terminal first.
+- If you encounter connection errors, make sure the bridge is running on the correct port (8888).
-- If commands aren't being received by the robot, check that the simple control node (simulation.py or hardware.py) is running.
+- If commands aren't being received by the robot, check the API status to verify ROS is connected.
 - View the command history at `/history` to verify your commands are being received.
 - For detailed logs, check the FastAPI server output.